- Home

 VA Healthcare

-The Veterans Health Administration is the nation's largest integrated healthcare system.
-This system includes hospitals, nursing homes, domiciliary, readjustment centers, and various other facilities.
+The Veterans Health Administration is the nation's most extensive integrated healthcare system.
+This system includes hospitals, nursing homes, domiciliary homes, readjustment centers, and other facilities.

 Basic Eligibility